henrygd/bigpicture/README.md

 ## Instructions

 Install via npm or add a script from the [dist](dist) directory to your page.
+[CDN links are available via jsDelivr here](https://www.jsdelivr.com/package/npm/bigpicture?path=dist).

 ```
 npm install bigpicture